-Sleep is the most essential component to wellness and healthy living.
+Good sleep habits are essential to wellness and healthy living.
 There are many people who think it’s perfectly fine to function on six or seven hours of sleep.
-Others seem to believe that an ‘all-night-er’ like we tried to pull in college won’t affect us.
+Others seem to believe that an all-nighter like we tried to pull in college won’t affect us.

 Though we’re all busy people, staying up at all hours to meet those deadlines will impact your life.